 - A description of a situation in which you contributed to the learning of your fellow students in the classroom that will allow the admissions committee to consider how you would fit into a learning experience at the university level.

 If you are unable to obtain an unofficial copy of your transcript, please request to have an official copy sent from your school.
-It should be e-mailed by a school official’s professional email to email@example.com.
-It can also be mailed to our office at the address listed at the bottom of this page.
+It should be e-mailed from a school official’s professional email to firstname.lastname@example.org.
+It can also be mailed to our office at the address listed on this page.
 Note that mailed documents can take several weeks to be processed.

 Transcripts must be in English or come with an official translation.
 International students not graded according to the U.S. grading system should provide a grading key with the transcript.
 Applicants are recommended to use NACES for such services.